Zoot Suit (play): Center Theatre Group’s 50th Anniversary

 As part of the Center Theatre Group's 50th Anniversary celebration, playwright and director Luis Valdez brought Zoot Suit to the Mark Taper Forum from January 31 to April 2, 2017.
 The play featured Rose Portillo and Daniel Valdez, who were original cast members from the 1978 production.
 Instead of reprising their roles of Henry Reyna and Della, respectively, they returned to the stage to play the roles of Henry Reyna's parents.
 Rose Portillo was delighted to bring Zoot Suit to new audiences and stated, “I’m over the moon.
 It was a dream come true the first time.
 It’s a dream come true the second time, to come full circle and to work with Luis at the Taper, where Gordon Davidson and Luis were so influential on my artistic career.
 I’m looking forward to sharing Zoot Suit with a whole new crop of artists and audiences.”
 Similarly, Daniel Valdez said, “It’s great to come back to where it all started 38 years ago.
 I’m looking forward to inhabiting the world of Zoot Suit once again.”
-Academy Award nominated actor Demián Bichir also starred as El Pachuco.
+Academy Award nominated actor Demián Bichir also starred as El Pachuco and Mexican American actor Matias Ponce played Henry Reyna.